Couchers-org/couchers/site/markdown/handbook.md

 5. Click "Submit".

 #### Option 2
 Send an email to [safety@couchers.org](mailto:safety@couchers.org).
-If you send an email, be sure to include the following information:
+If you send an email, be sure to include the following info:
 1. Your username.
 2. The person’s username you are reporting (or a link to their profile).
 3. Provide as many details about what happened as possible.

-**Note:** If you're not sure if something is a violation or not, it is better to just report it.
+**Note:** If you're not sure if something is a violation or not, it is better to just report it. \
 The support team will review the report before any action is taken.

 ### How do I reach support if I have a question? <a name="reachsupport"></a>